pointyfar/pointybubl/README.md

   featuredterms = ["queen"]
 ```

-Having the above example confiuration means the secondary nav will be populated with `3` links from the `categories` taxonomy which will include the category `"queen"` and two others.
+Having the above example confiuration means the secondary nav will be populated with `3` links from the `categories` taxonomy which will include the category `"queen"` (and two others).
 Please note that the list will be sorted alphabetically.

 ![Secondary Nav](/images/screenshot-subnav.png)